Can product photography really boost your sales conversion rate on Amazon?

 Decoding Shopper Mindset

-At times we neglect most common things, lets dive deep into basics of online marketing.
+At times we neglect most common things, lets dive deep into the basics of online marketing.

 R.I.P.
-Customers look at Reviews, Images and Price.
+Customers look at Reviews, Images, and prices.
 Only price and images are directly in your hand, you can’t write reviews yourself.
 If price and reviews are integral in making a purchase then images stand as the biggest factor someone clicks on your product.

 Classic AMZ Seller Mindset